Binary perm algebras and alternative algebras

-In this paper, we describe the defining identities of a variety of binary perm algebras which is a subvariety of the variety of alternative algebras.
-Moreover, we construct a basis of the free binary perm algebra.
-In addition, we describe subalgebras of binary perm algebras under commutator, which are related to Malcev algebras.
+{\bf Abstract:} {\it In this paper, we describe the defining identities of a variety of binary perm algebras, which is a subvariety of the variety of alternative algebras.
+In addition, we construct a basis of the free binary perm algebra and find a complete list of identities which satisfy binary perm algebra under commutator. }